You know that low blood sugar can make your head spin, but can high blood sugar too make you feel dizzy or lightheaded?

 According to the Journal of Geriatric Cardiology (May 2017), the type of diet that Dr. Doyle recommends is “highly beneficial for preventing and treating type 2 diabetes.”

-For people accustomed to SAD—standard American diet—the idea of the whole food, plant based diet will seem impossible.
-But maybe the image below will motivate you to make the change!
+For people accustomed to SAD — standard American diet — the idea of the whole food, plant based diet will seem impossible.

 If preventing and treating type 2 diabetes is as simple as adhering to a particular diet, why don’t more mainstream medical doctors push this approach?